 Third Period Materials: incubated plates from Period 2 lactophenol mounting fluid pressure or transparent tape dissecting probe forceps microscopic slides immersion oil microscope fungal identification key

 1. Make colony counts at one and only one dilution of each soil.
 The plates that are counted should have discreet countable colonies.
 Overgrown plates should not be counted.
 Likewise, plates with <10 colonies should not be counted.
 Note and describe the cultural characteristics of three different colonies.
-The number of fungal colonies per gram of soil is equal to the number of colonies counted on the plate multiplied by the reciprocal of the dilution plated.
-For example, if 46 colonies are counted at a dilution of 10-5, then the CFU per gram of soil is 105 x 46 or 4.6 x 106.

 2. Prepare pressure tape (transparent tape) mounts on slides for detailed microscope study using the following procedure: - deposit a drop of lactophenol mounting fluid at the center of a clean glass slide - cut a strip of clear cellophane tape about 3 cm long from the stock roll.
 To avoid contaminating the adhesive surface, use forceps when handling the tape.
 A dissecting needle will aid in freeing the tape from the forceps. - the adhesive side of the tape is applied to the surface of a sporulating fungus colony.
 Take care to avoid excessive pressure on the tape or too dense a mass of hyphae and spores will be collected. - remove the tape from contact with the fungus colony and apply it, adhesive side down, to the drop of mounting fluid on the glass slide.
-Rub the tape gently with a smooth, flat instrument to express air bubbles. - Examine the tape mount microscopically under the oil immersion objective with oil. - Identify three different fungal genera using the supplied fungal identification key (figure 4-4).
+Rub the tape gently with a smooth, flat instrument to express air bubbles. - Examine the tape mount microscopically under the oil immersion objective with oil. - Identify two different fungal genera using the supplied fungal identification key (figure 4-4).
 Results:

+a) Colony Counts

+The number of fungal colonies per gram of soil is equal to the number of colonies counted on the plate multiplied by the reciprocal of the dilution plated.
+For example, if 46 colonies are counted at a dilution of 10-5, then the CFU per gram of soil is 105 x 46 or 4.6 x 106.

+b) Identification of Three Different Fungal Genera

+Fungi can be identified by examination of the fruiting bodies and fungal spores, both of which are characteristic for a given fungal genus.
+The ability to discern different fungi microscopically takes practice and experience, but the fungal identification key (Fig 4.4) will get you started.
+Fungi often observed include Penicillium and Aspergillus.

 Applications:

 Dilution and plating of soil fungi can be used as an indication of the health of a soil.
 Normally a “healthy” fertile soil will have 105 to 106 fungi per gram of soil.
 It can also be utilized to isolate pure cultures of specific fungi, subsequently evaluated for specific properties, such as the ability to degrade organic compounds.
+These can be detrimental as in the case of white rot fungi, or beneficial when toxic organics are degraded through biodegradation.
+Other uses of pure cultures of fungi include the isolation of fungi for antibiotics.
+For example, the first antibiotic ever was penicillin, produced by the soil-borne fungus Penicillium.
+This was first discovered by Sir.
+Alexander Fleming in 1929.

 Figures and Legend